espressomd/espresso/doc/sphinx/electrostatics.rst

         ``const_pot`` option.
     * ``const_pot``:
-        As described, setting this to ``True`` leads to fully metallic boundaries and behaves just like the mmm2d parameter of the same name: It maintains a constant potential ``pot_diff`` by countering the total dipole moment of the system and adding a homogeneous electric field according to ``pot_diff``.
+        As described, setting this to ``True`` leads to fully metallic boundaries and behaves just like the mmm2d parameter of the same name: it maintains a constant potential ``pot_diff`` by countering the total dipole moment of the system and adding a homogeneous electric field according to ``pot_diff``.